TLouf/multiling-twitter/README.md

 ```

-- The third is the most flexible, as it allows to install `rtree` in your
+- The second is the most flexible, as it allows to install `rtree` in your
   environment, and  to install `libspatialindex` without root privileges.
   You first install `libspatialindex` in your local user directory